 11.2 Supplying our Content during the “cooling off” cancellation period.

 If you are a consumer and you purchase our Content, our Content will not be supplied to you before the end of the statutory 14 days’ cancellation period unless you expressly request it and acknowledge that you will lose your cancellation right once the Content is fully provided.
-You can do that by selecting the appropriate confirmation box on our Website before purchasing our Content.
+You can do that by selecting the appropriate confirmation box on our website when purchasing our Content.
 We will then be able to grant you access to our Content immediately.
-You may cancel your contract with us within 14 days after that date, but you must pay us for the digital content already provided up until the time of cancellation.
+You may cancel your contract with us within 14 days after that date, but you must pay us in full for all the digital content already provided up until the time of cancellation.

 11.3 You may have a legal right to end this contract if there is a problem with our Content

 If our Content is faulty or misdescribed, you may have a legal right to end the contract or to get our Content fixed or replaced, or to get some or all of your money back.
 Please see clause 9.7 (If there is a problem with our Content) for details.